antonvw/wex/src/lsp/README.md

 ## Overview

 This library contains Language Server Process classes for wex.
-It uses the ui and predecessor wex libraries (for the moment).
+It uses the ui and predecessor wex libraries.

-This document outlines the implementation strategy for Language Server Protocol (LSP) support in the wex library.
 LSP enables integration with language servers, providing features like:

 - Diagnostics (errors, warnings, hints)
 - Code completion